Corey-Farr/Rapid-Routes-Task-0/README.md

-Program will print the hardcoded AI response to the hardcoded sample transcription.
+Program will print the AI response to the hardcoded sample transcription.